leerazo/neo4j_deploying_aurads/README.md

 ![](images/14-login.png)

-In the browser query box type ":server change-password" to set the password to something more memorable.
+In the browser query box type **:server change-password** to set the password to something more memorable.

+    :server change-password

 ![](images/15-change_passwd.png)